senaite/senaite2.com/docs/sample_analyses.md

 #### Price

 SENAITE provides some basic functionalities to generate *Invoices* for Analysis Requests.
-The prices are calculated either on a per-Analyses base or based on the *Analysis Profile* (more on this later).
 The prices are calculated either on a per *Analysis* or on a per *Analysis Profile* basis (more on the latter one later).
 Changing a price here will therefore change the invoiced price for per Analysis invoiced Samples.

 **☝️Note:**
-The price field only appears if the *Include and display pricing information* in the *Accounting Setup* is enabled.
+The price field only appears if the *Include and display pricing information* if the *Accounting Setup* is enabled.
 Furthermore, this setting also affects the display of the prices in the *Request new Analyses* form when adding new Samples.